mattvenn/python-workshop/demos/file_io/turtle_driver/README.md

 Things you can try if you feel confident:

-* add a colour and line thickness to the file
+* add a colour and line thickness to the file format
-* add a flag to the file that will fill the shape with a colour
+* add another option to the file format that will fill the shape with a colour

 # More fun stuff